 Other portions of the MySQL Documentation which you may find useful with regard to specific security concerns include the following:

 Most 5.7 binaries have support for SSL connections between the client and server.
-See Section 5.12, “Using SSL for Secure Connections”.
+See Chapter 5, Using Encrypted Connections.

 You can also tunnel a connection using SSH, if (for example) the client application does not support SSL connections.
-For an example, see Section 5.14, “Connecting to MySQL Remotely from Windows with SSH”.
+For an example, see Section 5.5, “Connecting to MySQL Remotely from Windows with SSH”.

-Most 5.7 binaries have SSL enabled for client-server connections that are secured, authenticated, or both.
-See Section 5.12, “Using SSL for Secure Connections”.
+Most 5.7 binaries have SSL enabled for client/server connections that are secured, authenticated, or both.
+See Chapter 5, Using Encrypted Connections.